deanhiller/webpieces/README.md

 Codecov.io has a bug that incorrectly reports code coverage lower than what it is(so we are actually higher than this number) [![codecov](https://codecov.io/gh/deanhiller/webpieces/branch/master/graph/badge.svg)](https://codecov.io/gh/deanhiller/webpieces)

+#### Steps to try the webserver

+1. Download the release(https://github.com/deanhiller/webpieces/releases), unzip
+2. run ./createProject.sh
+3. cd projectDir
+4. ./gradlew test # runs all the tests and verify everything is working
+5. ./gradlew assembleDist  #creates the actual webserver distribution zip and tar files
+6. IF Eclipse, This part gets tricky since eclipse gradle plugin has a bug(and ./gradlew eclipse has a different bug :( )
+    NOTE: tested out on Eclipse Neon 4.6.0 build id 20160613-1800 and gradle 2.14.1
+  * eclipse gradle plugin - The buildship gradle plugin that you install into eclipse eclipse buildship gradle plugin works except for passing in -parameters to the settings file like ./gradlew eclipse did so you have to go to eclipse preferences and expand 'Java' and click 'Compiler' and select a checkbox near the bottom that says 'Store information about method parameters'
+  * gradle eclipse plugin - The plugin that runs with ./gradle eclipse (installed with apply 'eclipse' in gradle file)
+       NOTE: ./gradlew eclipse does not work unless you delete the conflicting paths in .classpath file after generating it(gradle eclipse plugin bug)
+6. IF Intellij, you will have a bit more pain in the debugger(it's not as stable as eclipse BUT the IDE usability is much better).
+The first steps are to
+  * From Welcome screen, choose Import Project
+  * Select your folder {yourapp}-all and click ok
+  * Choose 'Import project from external model' and choose gradle and click next
+  * Even though gradle location is unknown, that is ok since 'use default gradle wrapper' is selected so click Finish
+  * Open Preferences, expand "Build, Execution, and Deployment", expand 'Compiler', and click on 'Java Compiler'.
+Add -parameters to the 'Additional Command Line Parameters'
+7. From the IDE, expand {yourapp-all}/{yourapp}-dev/src/main/java/{yourpackage}
+8. Run OR Debug the class named {YourApp}DevServer.java which compiles your code as it changes so you don't need to restart the webserver (even in debug mode)
+9. In a browser go to http://localhost:9000
+10. refactor your code like crazy and hit the website again(no restart needed)

+#### To try modifying/contributing to the actual webserver

+1. clone webpieces
+2. The automated build runs "./gradlew -Dorg.gradle.parallel=false -Dorg.gradle.configureondemand=false build -PexcludeSelenium=true -PexcludeH2Spec=true" as it can't run the selenium tests or H2Spec tests at this time
+3. If you have selenium setup and h2spec, you can just run "./gradlew build" in which parallel=true and configureondemand=true so it's a faster build
+4. debugging with eclipse works better than intellij.  intellij IDE support is better than eclipse(so pick your poison but it works in both)

 I want to try something new on this project.
 If you want something fixed, I will pair with you to fix it ramping up your knowledge while fixing the issue.
 We do this with screenhero(remote desktop sharing and control)

 A project containing all the web pieces (WITH apis) to create a web server (and an actual web server, and an actual http proxy and an http client and an independent async http parser1.1 and independent http parser2 and a templating engine and an http router......getting the idea yet, self contained pieces).
 This webserver is also made to be extremely 'Feature' Test Driven Development for web app developers such that tests can be written that will test all your filters, controllers, views, redirects and everything all together in one for GREAT whitebox QE type testing that can be done by the developer.
 Don't write brittle low layer tests and instead write high layer tests that are less brittle then their fine grained counter parts (something many of us do at twitter).